styalai/LCM-torch/README.md

 o = lcm.generate("hello", num_generated_concepts=2)
 ```
 # Messages
-If you like this repoo you can <b>put a star</>.
+If you like this repo you can <b>put a star</b>.
-And if you want to understand the implementation I created an article:
+And if you want to understand the implementation I created an article:\n
 -> link

 # Citation